Weeks-UNC/shapemapper-txome/README.md

-On a dataset from extracted _E. coli_ ribosomes modified with the SHAPE reagent 1-methyl-7-nitroisatoic anhydride (1M7), `kallisto-txome` produces nearly identical mutation rates above background and effective read depths as running `shapemapper` directly.
-Values shown are from the large subunit (2837 nucleotides shown).
-Diagonal lines are drawn with a slope of 1.
+On a dataset from extracted _E. coli_ ribosomes modified with the SHAPE reagent 1-methyl-7-nitroisatoic anhydride (1M7), `shapemapper-txome` produces nearly identical mutation rates above background and effective read depths as running `shapemapper` directly.
+Values shown are from the large subunit.
+Diagonal lines are drawn with a slope of 1 (fit line not shown).

+Total read depths are slightly lower using `shapemapper-txome` versus `shapemapper` (0.40% and 0.53% in modified and untreated samples, respectively).

 ## Dependencies